Rabia-Usman/Rabia-Usman/README.md

 - 👋 Hi, I’m @Rabia-Usman
-- asp.NET core web API Developer.
+- AI/ML Researcher and developer
-- Backend Developer
+- Backend and Frontend Developer
-- 👀 I’m interested in Web development, gaming, and Mobile applications.
-- Proficiency in C#, C++, and Python
+- Proficiency in C#, C++, and Python.

 <!---